Posted on: January 9, 2025

 • Emergency procedures: Knowing how to respond to emergencies, such as a forklift tipping over or a fire.

-By obtaining forklift certification, individuals demonstrate their commitment to safety and their ability to operate forklifts responsibly.
+By completing online forklift training, individuals demonstrate their commitment to safety and their ability to operate forklifts responsibly.

-How Old Do You Have To Be To Get a Forklift Certification?
+How Old Do You Have To Be To Operate a Forklift?

-In the United States, you must be at least 18 years old to operate a forklift.
-This is a federal regulation set by OSHA.
+In the United States, you must be at least 18 years old to operate a forklift under federal child-labor rules for hazardous occupations.

-Where Can I Get My Forklift Certification Near Me?
+Where Can I Get My Forklift Training Near Me?

-If you're wondering where to get a forklift certification, you're in luck.
+If you're wondering where to get a forklift training, you're in luck.
 Many providers actually offer these courses online, making it convenient to learn at your own pace from the comfort of your home.
-This means you can take a forklift certification course "near you" no matter where you live.
+This means you can take a forklift course "near you" no matter where you live.

-There's no single, universal "type" of forklift certification recognized by OSHA.
+There's no official forklift certification recognized by OSHA.
 Instead, OSHA outlines specific standards for forklift operator training, which must cover various types of forklifts.

-Different types of forklifts require specific training and certification.
+Different types of forklifts require specific training.
 These types are categorized based on their power source, tire type, and intended use.
 Some common types include:

-When you get forklift certified, you'll typically receive a certification that specifies the class or classes of forklifts you're qualified to operate.
+When you finish your course, you'll typically receive a downloadable certificate that specifies the class or classes of forklifts you've learned about.
 This is because each class has its own unique operating characteristics and safety considerations.

-Your personal experience getting your forklift certification can vary depending on which provider you choose, but here's a general breakdown of how to get forklift certified:
+You will receive a certificate of completion upon successfully finishing an online forklift course.
+This experience can vary depending on which provider you choose, but here's a general breakdown of how to get forklift training:

 • Find a reputable provider: Look for OSHA-authorized providers such as OSHA.com.